ankurk91/vue-toast-notification/readme.md

 });
 ```
 ### `Vue.$toast.success(message,?options)`
-There are some proxy method to make it more readable.
+There are some proxy methods to make it more readable.
 ```js
 Vue.$toast.success('message string', {
   // optional options Object